haskellfoundation/tech-proposals/proposals/accepted/050-ghc-base-libraries.rst

                             (and originally defined in ‘GHC.Base’)
                          or ‘M.id’, defined at mod153.hs:2:21

   The "originally defined in" mentions a module; and if that module is in a package that is not imported, GHC will package-qualify the module name.
   And seeing ``ghc-internals:GHC.Base`` is perhaps less nice.
   This is not a new problem: we already package-qualify modules in ``ghc-prim``.
   One solution is to remove the "originally defined in.." parenthesis for types and functions that would require such package qualification.

 - Another form of leakage could be: a new class in ``ghc-internals``, *not exposed in base*, that is given instances for existing data types.
-  There is a risk that those instances might confusingly be visible to clients of base.
+  There is a risk that those instances might confusingly be visible to clients of ``base``.
-  If so, at least the CLC should be consulted.
+  If so, the CLC should at least be consulted.

 These issues concern error messages and documentation, neither of which are in the direct scope of CLC.
 They are not new because we already have ``ghc-prim``.
-They may not be show-stoppers, but we should be thoughtful about mitigating them
+They may not be show-stoppers, but we should be thoughtful about mitigating them.

 Versions and backports
 ----------------------